U.S. wants Afghanistan to sign security deal in 'weeks not months'

 U.S. officials say unless a deal is reached to keep upwards of 8,000 U.S. troops inside the country after 2014, the United States might instead completely withdraw from the country.

-Afghanistan President Hamid Karzai has expressed skepticism at the U.S. threat for a complete withdrawal.
+Afghanistan President Hamid Karzai has expressed scepticism at the U.S. threat for a complete withdrawal.

 "Our position continues to be that if we cannot conclude a bilateral security agreement promptly, then we will be forced to initiate planning for a post-2014 future in which there would be no U.S. or NATO troop presence in Afghanistan," White House spokesman Jay Carney told reporters.